 Because the Taino_2 true type font does not support a vowel-knob arrangement for the "oo" sound vowel, you must create these "oo" syllables by typing the desired stand-alone consonant and placing a stand-alone "oo" vowel glyph next to it.

 Here is an example of how this problem can be resolved.
-In this example we show how the vowel "koo" how the "koo" vowel can be represented using the stand-alone "k" consonant and the stand-alone "oo" vowel sitting side by side.
+In this example we show how the syllable "koo" can be represented using the stand-alone "k" consonant and the stand-alone "oo" vowel sitting side by side.

 print out the chart provided below with all of the images of the glyphs reduced to 60% of original size.
 Then cut each rectangle containing two glyphs apiece and glue each one carefully on the appropriate key of the keyboard.

 Use this keyboard chart shown below to guide you in your job of pasting the individual stamps to your computer keys.